 Cellar spiders in Newfoundland are often confused with daddy longlegs because of their skinny bodies and long, spindly legs.
-There are two types of cellar spider species: long-bodied and short-bodied.
-Long-bodied cellar spiders have a 2″ leg span, while the short-bodied species have a 1/2″ leg span.
+There are two types of cellar spider species in Newfoundland – long-bodied and short-bodied.
+Long-bodied cellar spiders have a 2 inch leg span, while the short-bodied species have a 1/2 inch leg span.
 Both species have medium sized eyes, 9mm long bodies, and are brown, tan, or grey in colour.

 Cellar spiders native from the subtropics mate year-round despite any seasonal changes.
-After taking a year to mature, they can live for another 2 years.
-Female spiders will hold 20-30 eggs until they hatch.
-Young spiders will shed and change their skin 5 or 6 times before they mature.
+After taking a year to mature, they can live for another two years.
+Female spiders will hold 20 to 30 eggs until they hatch.
+Young spiders will shed and change their skin five or six times before they mature.

 Are you concerned about a cellar spider infestation?
 It is recommended that homeowners get rid of spiders by clearing away their webs and egg sacs with a vacuum or broom.
 Reducing the humidity in your home and limiting the spiders’ food source are also effective ways to end a cellar spider infestation.
 Seal cracks around windows and doors, fix any screens that have rips or holes, and plug any other entry points.
 You can also contact our professionals who know how to get rid of cellar spiders.

 Also known as the American House Spider, these spiders are the most commonly found types of spiders worldwide.
-Their bodies can grow to be 4mm – 6mm (1/4″) and have a leg span of up to 2.5cm (1″).
+Their bodies can grow to be 4mm – 6mm (1/4 inch) and have a leg span of up to 2.5cm (1 inch).
 House spiders are typically black, brown, tan, or grey, with patterns that make them look spotted.

 Adult house spiders can live for over a year.
 Males seek out a female mate by plucking at her web until she responds.
-Over her lifetime, a female spider produces up to 17 egg sacs, each carrying 100-400 eggs.
+Over her lifetime, a female spider produces up to 17 egg sacs, each carrying 100 to 400 eggs.
 The eggs are wrapped in a silk sac and hung in the female’s web until they hatch and the nursery web spiders disperse.

 House spiders build their webs in secluded areas of a home, such as corners of rooms, under furniture, window corners, and other warm spaces.
 Male and female house spiders share a web for long periods of time, and several other females will build webs in close proximity.
 On the rare occasion where two females cross paths, they fight to the death.
 House spiders feed on other household pests, like flies, mosquitoes, ants, and wasps.